Efficient Fair Division with Minimal Sharing

-A set of objects, some goods and some bads, is to be divided fairly among agents with different tastes, modeled by additive utility-functions.
-If the objects cannot be shared, so that each of them must be entirely allocated to a single agent, then fair division may not exist.
-What is the smallest number of objects that must be shared between two or more agents in order to attain a fair division?
+\ABSTRACT{ A collection of objects, some of which are good and some are bad, is to be divided fairly among agents with different tastes, modeled by additive utility functions.
+If the objects cannot be shared, so that each of them must be entirely allocated to a single agent, then a fair division may not exist.
+What is the smallest number of objects that must be shared between two or more agents in order to attain a fair and efficient division?

-We focus on Pareto-optimal, envy-free and/or proportional allocations.
-We show that, for a generic instance of the problem --- all instances except of a zero-measure set of degenerate problems --- a \emph{fair and Pareto-optimal division with the smallest possible number of shared objects can be found in polynomial time}, assuming that the number of agents is fixed.
-The problem becomes computationally hard for degenerate instances, where the agents' valuations are aligned for many objects.
+In this paper, fairness is understood as proportionality or envy-freeness, and efficiency, as fractional Pareto-optimality.
+We show that, for a generic instance of the problem (all instances except a zero-measure set of degenerate problems), a \emph{fair fractionally Pareto-optimal division with the smallest possible number of shared objects can be found in polynomial time}, assuming that the number of agents is fixed.
+The problem becomes computationally hard for degenerate instances, where agents' valuations are aligned for many objects. }